Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable7.md

 - Multisim simulation of your design working with 0, 1, 2, 3, and 4 volts (yes, 4V is higher than 3.33).
 You do not need to measure negative voltage!
 - Use your PWM knob press to take measurement from PI.
 Display the result on the LCD.
 - Provide photos of your results for the 5 0, 1, 2, 3, and 4 volts
+- Commited code on github

 ## Negative Voltage (P)
 By now your Negative voltage should be working.
 Provide photo evidence of this.
+You should also have final simulation and schematic matching your design.
 If you have not shown a working negative voltage reference, you must still do so in order to get the +12V DC supply.